Promotion and Tenure

 The vice provost for academic affairs in the provost's office works with Emory’s schools and colleges to support tenure and promotion.
 The provost's office facilitates input from two related groups:

 - Academic Affairs Committee, Board of Trustees: Trustees who review candidates' files forwarded by the president and provost for consideration and who host an annual reception honoring newly tenured and promoted faculty

 - Presidential Advisory Committee: Senior faculty elected by each school's tenured faculty who review candidates' files in an advisory capacity, making recommendations to the president and provost

 - Assistant Professor

 The non-tenure track includes a variety of titles, some of which are school-specific.

 Consult these resources for details:

 - Faculty Handbook: Online resource about the university and its policies; the faculty and the administration produce this document

-- Gray Book, December 2013 (PDF 350KB): Statement of principles governing faculty relationships with the university and standards regarding appointments, promotion, and tenure
+- Gray Book (PDF 300KB): Statement of principles governing faculty relationships with the university and standards regarding appointments, promotion, and tenure

 Contact: Rebecca Nurse, Assistant Director of Faculty Affairs